Celestino Gorostiza

 Celestino Gorostiza Alcalá (born January 31, 1904, in Villahermosa - January 11, 1967, in Mexico City) was a Mexican theater and cine playwright, director and dramatist.

 Biography

-Gorostiza, son of Celestino Gorostiza and Elvira Alcalá de Gorostiza, was the older brother of José Gorostiza.
+Gorostiza, son of Celestino Gorostiza and Elvira Alcalá de Gorostiza, was the younger brother of José Gorostiza.
 He was co-founder of the Ulises theater (1927-1928) and of the Orientación theater (1932), both in Mexico City Gorostiza was married to Araceli Otero Mena, older sister of Clementina Otero.
 Araceli gave birth to their daughter Paloma Gorostiza Otero.

 He was a numbered member of the Academia Mexicana de la Lengua and a member of the Academia Mexicana de Artes y Ciencias Cinematográficas, as well as director of the department of theater at the Instituto Nacional de Bellas Artes.
 Due to his 100th birthday in 2004, a 7 Mex$ memorial stamp was launched.